particle-iot/docs/src/content/datasheets/electron/e404x-datasheet.md

 It is a SMD module designed to be reflowed to your own custom base board and is the same size and has a nearly identical pin-out to the E Series module.

 It also comes with Particle's development tools and cloud platform for managing and interacting with your new connected hardware.

+If you are migrating from the E402 or E404, there is a [migration guide](/datasheets/electron/e404x-migration-guide) available.

+There will not be 2G/3G "X" version E Series; there will not be an E310X or E314X.

 ### Features